 Current members: Jay Riebesehl (lead), Katie Tomberlin,Shirelene Sherman, Rose Culbreth, Bob Semple, Maria Semple

 The Volunteer Management Committee will create a robust volunteer organization that will address all recruitment, sustainment, requirements, and training of volunteers.
 The committee will report directly to the Board to ensure there is a centralized effort with decentralized execution.
 The intent is to foster and energize the volunteer experience, maximizing CCDP effectiveness on an ongoing basis.
 The committee will include engagement of precinct officers to support growing the volunteer organization.
 The committee will employ new approaches to outreach that include consideration of skills, leadership, and varied opportunities that will help create a more sustainable volunteer force.

 The committee will leverage existing training programs and materials to build on the successful training efforts the CCDP has been employing.
 The Committee will explore developing a cadre of ambassadors that represent various communities; such as teachers, minorities, youth, families, churches, and nonpartisan groups; with the intent of both expanding Democratic influence, and broadening CCDP’s understanding of community concerns.

 The committee reports to the Executive Board at the monthly board meeting.

-If volunteer management is interesting to you then please contact our Volunteer Management Committee discuss how you would like to contribute.
+If volunteer management is interesting to you then please contact our Volunteer Management Committee to join us.

 Current members: Sue Schurer (lead), Jim Sakell, Helen Sullivan